What is HEP

 HEP is a framework built on several fundamental building blocks: knowledge & skills, task & context, organisation culture. competence journey, and competence development activities.

 Each one linking together to create a holistic approach to talent and competence management.

-In HEP there is a clear distinction between Knowledge and Skill.
+In HEP there is a clear distinction between Knowledge and Competence Ability.

 Knowledge is what a person knows and understands based on study, experimentation and/or experience within certain domains.
 In HEP, knowledge is divided into three categories and an extra dimension.